 Loudest guy in the room

-Sunday 5 June 2016This is more than eight years old.
+Sunday 5 June 2016This is over eight years old.
 Be careful.

 I just got back from PyCon 2016, and it was a giant summer camp love-fest as usual.
 But I’ve been thinking about a subtle and unfortunate dynamic that I saw a few times there.